kailey-nieves/MDEF-Website-Repository/docs/project/project.md

-## 01 Design Studio Experiment:
+## 01 Design Studio Experiment with Biomaterial puppets:

-- Biomaterial puppets

 As a puppeteer, I see importance in the development of toys for children and in my personal practice, I use recycled materials, whether organic, plastics, etc. to include any type of person with or without crafting / art skills.
 With this, I prioritize creating them at home with the things we have, to reduce expenses and material consumption.